MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-using-gdi--use.md

 ---
-Description: 'The following topics describe how to use the GDI+ API with the C++ programming language:' ms.assetid: '659881f3-ada3-4731-95b9-2ef7a8a445a9'
+Description: The following topics describe how to use the GDI+ API with the C++ programming language ms.assetid: 659881f3-ada3-4731-95b9-2ef7a8a445a9
 title: Using GDI+
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using GDI+